 Cheerleaders - The purpose of the cheerleading team is to promote good sportsmanship, to develop school spirit and loyalty to the teams and school, and to promote cooperation within the school.

-The selection of the Varsity and JV Cheerleading Squads is based on overall ability to cheer, appearance, sportsmanship, personality, school spirit, reliability, and character.
+The selection of the Varsity and JV Cheerleading Squads is based on overall ability to cheer, sportsmanship, personality, school spirit, reliability, and character.
 Team members must be in good standing with the school and meet Virginia High School League regulations.
 Cheerleaders are subject to dismissal from the squad for any violation of school or cheerleading regulations.
-Battle cheers-or other forms of unsportsmanlike conduct-are strictly prohibited and are means for dismissal from the cheerleading squad.
+Battle cheers, or other forms of unsportsmanlike conduct are strictly prohibited and will not be tolerated.

 Conduct of Athletes and Cheerleaders - Athletes and Cheerleaders should exemplify the highest standard of conduct befitting a lady or gentleman.
-Players ejected from a contest are responsible to the coach of that particular sport, the athletic director, and/or the principal for disciplinary action.
+Players ejected from a contest will serve a suspension through the VHSL, and are responsible to the coach of that particular sport, the athletic director, and/or the principal for further disciplinary action.
 Remarks, gestures, and other outbursts that may result in a technical foul or an official warning are considered unsportsmanlike conduct and are frowned upon by the athletic department and the school administration.
-These actions might also result in disciplinary action being taken by the administration in addition to the punishment handed out by the coaching staff.
+These actions might also result in disciplinary action being taken by the administration in addition to the punishment handed out by the coaching staff and the VHSL.
 An athlete must be reminded that his/her actions are being observed by many people, and this type of conduct reflects negatively upon the student, the team, Chatham High School, and the community.

-Any student suspended twice during the same sports season will be dismissed from the team.
+Any student suspended from school twice during the same sports season will be dismissed from the team.
 Coaches have the right to make rules that are stricter than those listed in the next section entitled, "Philosophy of the Athletic Department;" however, coaches' rules may not be less strict than those listed.